CoBrALab/minc-bpipe-library/README.md

 > mkdir QC
 > for file in *.cutneckapplyautocrop.beastnormalize.mnc; do /path/to/minc-bpipe-library/generate-bpipe-QC.sh $file QC/$(basename $file .mnc).jpg; done
 ```
+Important: To do the QC in scinet you need to load the module `scinet-dev` instead of `scinet`.

 ### QC example:

 `for file in *.cutneckapplyautocrop.beastnormalize.mnc; do ~/bin/minc-bpipe-library/generate-bpipe-QC.sh $file QC/$(basename $file .mnc).jpg;done`